awsdocs/aws-cdk-guide/doc_source/best-practices.md

 The guiding principle for most of our best practices is to keep things simple as possible—but no simpler\.
 Add complexity only when your requirements dictate a more complicated solution\.
 With the AWS CDK, you can always refactor your code as necessary to support new requirements, so it doesn't make sense to architect for all possible scenarios up front\.

+### Align with the AWS Well Architected Framework<a name="best-practices-code-well-aarchitected"></a>

+The [AWS Well\-Architected](http://aws.amazon.com/https://aws.amazon.com/architecture/well-architected/) framework defines a *component* as the code, configuration, and AWS resources that together deliver against a requirement\.
+A component is often the unit of technical ownership, and is decoupled from other components\.
+The term *workload* is used to identify a set of components that together deliver business value\.
+A workload is usually the level of detail that business and technology leaders communicate about\.

+An AWS CDK application maps to a component as defined by the AWS Well\-Architected Framework\.
+AWS CDK apps are a mechanism to codify and deliver Well\-Architected cloud application best practices\.
+You can also create and share components as reusable code libraries through artifact repositories, such as AWS CodeArtifact\.

 ### Every application starts with a single package in a single repository<a name="best-practices-code-package"></a>

- The entry point of your AWS CDK app should be a single package where you define the different components of your application \(infrastructure, code, and configuration\), as well as the CI/CD pipeline to deploy the application\.
+A single package is the entry point of your AWS CDK app\.
+This is where you define how and where the different logical units of your application are deployed, as well as the CI/CD pipeline to deploy the application\.
+The app's constructs define the logical units of your solution\.

 Use additional packages for constructs that you use in more than one application\. \(Shared constructs should also have their own lifecycle and testing strategy\.\) Dependencies between packages in the same repository are managed by your repo's build tooling\.

 Though it is possible, it is not recommended to put multiple applications in the same repository, especially when using automated deployment pipelines, because this increases the "blast radius" of changes during deployment\.
 With multiple applications in a repository, not only do changes to one application trigger deployment of the others \(even if they have not changed\), but a break in one application prevents the other applications from being deployed\.